Steps

 Custom

-There are examples of this in the Example.
+There are examples of this in the example documentation.

 Considerations

-When writing step expressions, the following should be taken into consideration.
+When writing step expressions, the following should be taken into consideration, regarding premuntations of code completion for step implementations.

 __vector__